floogy/php-ai-starter/README.md

-`php-ai-starter` is tiny module for tight integration of LLM and generative AI capabilities into your PHP project.
+`php-ai-starter` is a tiny module for tight integration of LLM and generative AI capabilities into your PHP project.

 We set out to disprove the below assumptions by PHP developers we know: